eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-single.md

 cd ~/.codewind/0.8.0
 ```

-Ensure that you are logged into your Kubernetes or Openshift cluster.
+Ensure that you are logged into your Kubernetes or Openshift cluster:

 ```
 $ kubectl get namespaces